dominictarr/stack-expression/README.md

 that the rest must match now. for example a json object or array must have a closing } or ].
 Also a object must have a : after the string.

+### LOG(rule, name)

+dump output to `console.log` whenever rule is executed.
+Useful for debugging.
+Remember to remove it from your code you ship.

 ## examples

 ### [JSON](./examples/json.js)